Yes, she is. And if she isn't, she eventually will be. Resistance Is Futile. Narrative Causality compels you.

 Bakugan Battle Brawlers gets a few of these.
 Dan and Runo have the majority of these, more commonly in season 1, but Julie recently gave the "He is not my boyfriend!" line regarding Billy.
 This prompted a response of, "Now she's breaking up with me!" from Billy, who had an obvious crush on Julie from the very beginning.
 This was all of about a minute before things changed.

 Averted in the manga.
 After Rukia's habit of dragging Ichigo off to hunt hollows starts rumours flying around the school (actually, Keigo starts them to cause trouble but Ichigo never finds this out), the girls end up asking Rukia (to her Spit Take surprise) if there's anything going on and Rukia confirms there isn't.
 That is the end of it and this trope never comes into play.
-Word Of God confirmed he wasn't interested in writing a romance story so views Ichigo and Rukia's relationship as more than friendship but less than romance.
+Word of God confirmed he wasn't interested in writing a romance story and views Ichigo and Rukia's relationship as close but not romantic.